yardsale8/stat110_book/_sources/IntroToData/ComponentsOfData.rst

     :feedback_c: There is nothing in the problem to suggest a problem with response bias (such as leading questions etc.)

-    In 1936, *Literary Digest* magazine conducted a survey of their readers, asking their readers if they would votes for Roosevelt or Landon.
-More than 2.4 million people responded, and more that 57% responded that they would vote for Landon.
+    In 1936, *Literary Digest* magazine conducted a survey of their readers, asking their readers if they would vote for Roosevelt or Landon.
+More than 2.4 million people responded, and more than 57% responded that they would vote for Landon.
 In the actual election, Roosevelt won by a landslide, earning more than 63% of the popular vote.
 Determine the source of bias in this sampling procedure.